 nominations were reciprocated and over 60% were part of a transitive triplets.
 The Jaccard index (fraction of stable friendship nominations among the new, lost, and stable ties between observed data points) indicates the amount of stability and should be more than 30% to permit complex selection dynamic modeling in RSiena with adequate statistical power (see Veenstra & Steglich, 2012).
 The Jaccard index in our networks was 42% so there was sufficient stability and change.
-Table 1 presents the means and standard deviations of youth's prosocial and aggressive behaviors as well as vouth's relationship with the teacher at waves 1 and 2; trends which were accounted for in the behavioral dynamics in the SIENA models.
+Table 1 presents the means and standard deviations of youth's prosocial and behaviors aggressive as well vouth's relationship with the teacher at waves 1 and 2; trends which were accounted for behavioral dynamics in the SIENA models.